tsugiproject/tsugi-build/ami/README.md

 When you build a server based on an AMI, the `configure` scripts check out the latest version of Tsugi so you can keep using the same AMI for quite a while.
-You only need to make a new AMI if you want a new version of PHP or some other software component.
+You only need to make a new AMI if you want a new version of PHP or some other software component or the `prepare` scripts need to be changed.

 CloudFlare
 ----------

-Make sure to look through the `cloudflare` folder and do any necessaey setup to use CloudFlare.
+Make sure to look through the `cloudflare` folder and do any necessary setup to use CloudFlare.
 Tsugi loves to work behind CloudFlare.
 It saves bandwidth, decreases load times for users around the world, and provides excellent protection agains Distributed Denial of Servce (DDOS) attacks is you put your servers in